matias-vazquez/SistemasEmbebidos/LSE07/README.md

    2. What information are these arguments providing?
 - [x] Interpretation of the response received from the SD card by reading the first 512-byte block of the card.
 - [x] Content of the memory locations of the first 512-byte block of the SD card

+3. Individual conclusions

+   * Interpretation of results
+   * Applications of and improvements of exercises
+   * Justification in case of any errors

+4. Appendix A
+   * Link to the GitHub repository with all the working codes for Parts I through IV of the laboratory.
+   * Link to a video showing your working code and explaining the indicated items for Parts I through IV.